jvlsg/Shrimp/README.md

 ## Design Notes

+### General
 * Basic Unit of execution is the Pipeline.
 * The Pipeline is composed by Steps (other shells sometimes use "Simple Command" as terminology).
 * Steps are either a built-in functions, or external programs
 * Redirections (and possibly pipes?) require whitespace as delimitators

+### Steps
+* Implemented as an enum instead of trait
+  * Known and limited number of variants (either a Built-in, or external command)
+  * No need for extensibility (one of the main uses for Traits and Trait Objects)
+  * More performant than trait objects due to lack of dynamic dispatching (at least in theory, not sure how big the impact would be in such a small case)
+* Pipes connect the output of one Step with the input of the next by passing byte streams (`Vec<u8>`)
+  * Flexible, we can use `Read`ers and `Write`ers

 ## Sources
 - https://gitlab.com/monaco/posixeg/-/blob/master/exercises/shell/foosh.txt